defuncart/russian_declinator/README.md

 To run on web, download the latest version of `sql-wasm.js` and `sql-wasm.wasm` from [here](https://github.com/sql-js/sql.js/releases) and place them in the web folder.

+Note that the database must first be generated before running locally.
+See Tools for more info.

 ## Code Generation

 ### Localizations